 Sit outside potential clinics and count how many people walk past in an hour.
 Is the local area filled with single people, families, older?

 Think about the types of patients you would see in that community and ask yourself;

 Okay, so you’ve briefly become a detective and you’ve thoroughly researched all aspects of the career path you’re aiming to take.
 Great!

-The first few months of being a full-time Osteopath are tough for most people.
-I found having a group chat of a few trusted Osteo friends helped me significantly.
+The first few months of being a full-time osteopath are tough for most people.
+Having a group chat with a few trusted osteo friends helped me significantly.